Memo Sparks Firestorm at Google

 Some of Mr. Damore's assertions are supported by academic research.
 But his more controversial statements that attempt to connect biological attributes to workplace performance have been met with academic skepticism.
 "When it comes to abilities, attitudes, and actions, sex differences are few and small," said Adam Grant, a professor of psychology and management at the University of Pennsylvania's Wharton School, in a blog post published Monday.

 Mr. Damore's memo is the latest in a string of incidents that have drawn attention to the treatment of women in tech.
-Earlier this year, a former software engineer at Uber Technologies Inc. published a blog post alleging sexual harassment and chauvinistic attitudes that ultimately led to the resignation of CEO Travis Kalanick.
+Earlier this year, a former software engineer at Uber Technologies Inc. -- a woman -- published a blog post alleging sexual harassment and chauvinistic attitudes that ultimately led to the resignation of CEO Travis Kalanick.

 More recently, two prominent male venture capitalists -- Justin Caldbeck of Binary Capital and Dave McClure of 500 Startups -- have resigned after complaints over their past treatment of women surfaced.
 Messrs.
 Caldbeck and McClure declined to comment.